 If a directed action is invalid, the service instance returns a negative acknowledgement listing the reason (diagnostic) that the invocation is not valid.

-Following validation of the execute-directive invocation, the service instance forwards the directive to the control distribution production to attempt to reconfigure the parameters or perform the action. upon indication from service production that the directive has been successfully performed, the service instance returns a positive-result return. otherwise, the service instance returns a negative-result return with appropriate diagnostic information service management
+Following validation of the execute-directive invocation, the service instance forwards the directive to the control distribution production to attempt to reconfigure the parameters or perform the action.
+Upon indication from service production that the directive has been successfully performed, the service instance returns a positive-result return.
+Otherwise, the service instance returns a negative-result return with appropriate diagnostic information service management

 As defined in the Cross Support Reference Model: Part 1 [3], related cross support services are bundled into Service Packages for the purposes of scheduling.
 Cross support service management both establishes the constraints on the Service Packages to which a given spaceflight mission must conform (e.g., data rate and frequency ranges, types and numbers of cross support transfer service instances) and provides the mechanisms for instantiating conformant Service Packages (e.g., via scheduling).

-With regard to the production and provision of Service Control service instances, cross support service management:
+Regarding the production and provision of Service Control service instances, cross support service management:

 a) Establishes the set of configuration parameters that may be reconfigured during the utilization phase of a service package.
 The set of reconfigurable parameters that a given service provider makes available is referred to as the set of published reconfigurable parameters.
 The published reconfigurable parameters are logically a part of the Service Agreement between the spaceflight mission and the Complex; and